Nikatum nask: Topics

 According to the description in the Denkard, the Nikatum nask covered a wide range of different topics connected with penal law.
 The first section in Denkard 8.16, called Paykār Radestān (arbitration of disputes), covered topics of litigation and pleas of evidence.
 The second section in Denkard 8.17, called Zaxmestān (assault code), covered assault (zaxm) and related offenses.
 The third section in Denkard 8.18, called Rēšestān (wound code), covered the infliction of physical injuries and the appropriate penalties.
 The fourth section in Denkard 8.19, called Hamēmālestān (accuser's code), covered true and false accusations.
 Finally, the fifth and last section in Denkard 8.20 did not have a dedicated name.
 It was by far the longest and consequently covered a wide range of disparate topics.

 Together with the other legal nasks, the Nikatum nask seems to reflect the legal traditions of the early Iranians during the Old Iranian period.
-During the much later Sasanian period, these Avestan traditions were still an important source of legislation.
+During the later Sasanian Empire, these Avestan traditions were still an important source of legislation.
 This explains the long commentaries provided jointly with all the legal nasks.
 However, compared to the surviving literature of Sasanian law, the penal system seems to have been substanitially mitigated at that time.